How offsides are recorded for betting

 Sportsbooks settle offsides markets, both team totals and individual player totals, against the official match data.
 The rule that recurs across sportsbook settlement pages is that only offsides where play is actually stopped and a free kick is awarded count toward the total.
 That lines up with how the stat is generated in the first place: no awarded free kick means no logged offside, so there is nothing for a settlement rule to disagree with.

 Beyond that, exact wording on edge cases, an abandoned match, or a player prop when that player is substituted before full time, varies by bookmaker.
-Always check the specific sportsbook’s own football rules page for those details before betting an offsides line.
+Sky Bet, for example, publishes market-by-market settlement wording on its football rules hub, and that is the kind of page to check before betting an offsides line with any bookmaker.

 Offside stats FAQs